ganelson/inweb/guide/Chapter 1/A Little Literate Programming.md

   results in an error (whether or not `{{alpha}}` or `{{beta}}` are used elsewhere).

+## Abbreviating holon names

+Suppose a holon has a lengthy name which is difficult to type:

+	{{Fail with an error message, deallocate memory, and return 1}} =

+This may make it annoying to refer to:

+		if (text) {{Fail with an error message, deallocate memory, and return 1}}

+So Inweb allows such references to be abbreviated:

+		if (text) {{Fail...}}

+The rule is that the text before `...`, in the case `Fail`, must be a prefix of the name of _exactly one_ holon defined in the current section; or, if it matches none in the current section, _exactly one_ holon defined webwide.

 ## Naming every holon

 Some LP purists may not approve of the way that Inweb normally reads a mix of